kodebase-android/kodebase-templates/README.md

+Notice: Unfortunately template API has been changed in Android Studio 4.1 and Kodebase templates doesn't work in 4.1, I'm looking for solution.

 # Kodebase Templates for Android Studio
 This is a companion for Kodebase Android Project.
 These Android Studio file templates helps you create Fragment, ViewModel and Data Binding layout by one click.